 Life coaching with Christine Williams has accelerated my personal and professional growth.
 I feel more capable of making clear, informed choices and more confident in my ability to act decisively.
 The knowledge I have gained from working with Chris will sustain me long into the future.

-Brenda Finlayson, writer& policy advisor, Sydney
+Brenda Finlayson, writer & policy advisor, Sydney & New Zealand

 Christine has elegantly assisted me in defining priorities; her articulate suggestions, timely clarifications and necessary reminders have facilitated a continuous focus over several months â€“ a valuable life asset I will strive to maintain.

-Dr Rebecca Cummins Lecturer, photographer/lecturer, Seattle
+Dr Rebecca Cummins university lecturer, photographer/lecturer, Seattle

 My initial thoughts regarding coaching were ‘I can work this all out on my own’ – but after a short time with Chris and her gentle prompting, I realised my thoughts were becoming far more organised and the focus of what I wanted to achieve in life was becoming clearer.
 It then began to feel more than rewarding when we could celebrate goals achieved each week at our sessions!

 The work that was done last year with Chris has set me up for everything that has fallen into place so far this year and I will always be grateful and thankful to Chris for her patience, assistance, advice and understanding of my needs.
 Together, we achieved a lot!
 Thank you Christine.

 Judy Wing, corporate executive, Sydney

 Coaching is engaging a professional to assist you to lift your capability and realise your potential.
 It is not counselling or therapy.